clcoffey/innershift.github.io/content/english/_index.md

   ##################### Call to action #####################
 call_to_action:
   enable : true
-  title : "Begin Your InnerShift" content : "Book a 30-minute free Alignment Call and create space for real change."
+  title_cta1 : "Begin Your InnerShift"
+  content : "Book a 30-minute free Alignment Call and create space for real change."
   button:
     enable : true